-We would like to thank Dirk Bäumer, Daniel Megert, Wolf Siberski, and Hans Wegener for reading and commenting on earlier versions of this article, and Brad Appleton for commenting on a more recent version.
+I would like to thank my colleagues Dirk Bäumer, Daniel Megert, Wolf Siberski, and Hans Wegener for reading and commenting on this article.

 The method type names are taken from several different sources:

 - Arnold and Gosling's Java the Language [1], - Kent Beck's book Smalltalk Best Practice Patterns [2], - Gang-of-four's book Design Patterns [3], and, most importantly, from common knowledge and use.